kubestellar/kubeflex/README.md

 ## Installation

 [kind](https://kind.sigs.k8s.io) and [kubectl](https://kubernetes.io/docs/tasks/tools/) are
 required.
-Note that we plan to add support for other Kube distros.
-A hosting kind cluster is created automatically by the kubeflex CLI.
+A kind hosting cluster is created automatically by the kubeflex CLI.
+You may also install KubeFlex on other Kube distros, as long as they support an nginx ingress with SSL passthru, or on OpenShift.
+See the [User's Guide](docs/users.md) for more details.

 Download the latest kubeflex CLI binary release for your OS/Architecture from the [release page](https://github.com/kubestellar/kubeflex/releases) and copy it